core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The ID Context parameter (see {{Sections 3.1 and 3.3 of RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

-### Group Manager Public Key ## {#ssec-common-context-gm-pub-key}
+### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}

-Group Manager Public Key specifies the public key of the Group Manager.
-This is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}).
+Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.
+This is included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).

-Each group member MUST obtain the public key of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance from the Group Manager itself when joining the group.
-Further details on the provisioning of the Group Manager's public key to the group members are out of the scope of this document.
+Each group member MUST obtain the authentication credential of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance from the Group Manager itself when joining the group.
+Further details on the provisioning of the Group Manager's authentication credential to the group members are out of the scope of this document.

 ### Signature Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}